 All people have the right to a healthy environment, including clean air, water, and soil; nearby, accessible nature; resilience to natural disasters; and a stable climate.
-To achieve this, policies and investments must be made to uplift marginalized communities, address exclusion and discrimination, and correct historic injustices.
+To achieve this, policies and investments must be made to uplift marginalized communities, address exclusion and discrimination, and correct historic injustices, while also addressing pollution, nature loss, and the climate crisis.
 Environmental justice cannot be achieved without social justice, and the connections between sectors must be recognized if systemic racism is to be addressed in conservation and the outdoors.

 In the U.S., many Black, Indigenous, Latino and other communities of color face environmental racism.
 Disproportionate exposure to toxins and pollution, and a disproportionate lack of access to nature, occur in areas primarily inhabited by communities of color, including areas with large Latino and/or Hispanic populations.
 These communities often face multiple environmental injustices simultaneously, the impacts of which are compounded by high rates of poverty, unemployment, and disenfranchisement.
-Yet, recent surveys show that Latinos are environmentalists at heart.
+Yet, recent surveys show that Latinos are environmentalists at heart, and are eager for their decision-makers to take climate and conservation action.

-With a warming climate comes increasing frequency of extreme events.
+With a warming climate comes an increasing frequency of extreme events.
 We must provide our communities the necessary resources to be able to live and work in these adverse environments so that everyone can not just survive, but thrive.
 It is only through environmental equity and justice for everyone-including Latino communities-that we will be able to overcome the climate emergency.